 There is no thumb’s rule for deciding the exit criteria, it’s just a balance between what you need to validate for survival and what risk you are ready to live with.

-Regression Testing for Legacy codebase vs New codebase
+Regression Testing for Legacy Codebase vs New Codebase

 The sooner you start investing in your test automation, the sooner you start reaping its benefits.
 The earlier your test automation starts running, the better off you are in maintaining the quality of the product and minimizing the manual effort required for regression testing of every new build.

-Despite all the challenges, legacy products are enhanced for new features, adapted to new run environments and maintained for quality.
-Because working with legacy products has its own benefits.
+Despite all the challenges, legacy products are enhanced for new features, adapted to new run environments, and maintained for quality.
+Because working with legacy products has its benefits.

-Legacy products have huge data associated with them, which you can use to your advantage.
-With this data, you can easily get information such as:
+Legacy products have massive data associated with them, which you can use to your advantage.
+With this data, you can quickly get information such as:

 - what features of the product are popular with the users